PB4L - School Wide

 Each term we focus on a school value.
 Term 1: Community, Term 2: Independence, Term 3: Respect and Term 4: all our school values.
 In our PB4L assemblies and class lessons on Monday afternoons we use the PB4L Matrix below to focus on certain behaviours we want to see at MCS through the teaching of lessons, drama and reinforcement of expected behaviours.
 As a school we have created expectations about what these behaviours look like in all class and school-wide environments at Miramar Central School.

-The PB4L Leadership Team comprising of Ed Trotter (Principal), Harriet Richards (PB4L Leader), Lara Nemet (PB4L Coach), Jane Scadden (Support Staff), Raph Millen (Team Leader) and Tim Robinson (Board of Trustees Rep).
+The PB4L Leadership Team comprising of Julie Solomon (PB4L Leader), Lara Nemet (PB4L Coach), Tracy Shanks (Assistant Principal), Jane Scadden (Support Staff), Jo Graham (Support Staff) and Tim Robinson (Board of Trustees Rep).
 As a team they continue to look at ways to include the school community's ideas and suggestions, and for Miramar Central School to be a model PB4L school.

 PB4L aims to develop a culture where behavior and learning are a way of life.